Tiffinger-Thiel-GmbH/cypress-documentation/README.md

 cy.docUlist(doc, (uDoc) => {
     cy.docText(uDoc /** You must use the given uDoc to generate inside the list */, "some text inside your list") ...
-    // For the last element you must return this for cypress reasons (this will be fixted in the future) return cy.docLink(uDoc, "text for the link", url) })
+    // For the last element you must return this for cypress type reasons (this will be fixted in the future) return cy.docLink(uDoc, "text for the link", url) })